-The snap-together building system is designed and fabricated at the poplojik studio in Los Angeles California.
-It combines traditional methods of developing paper patterns, with contemporary methods of digital fabrication.
+poplojik is a patented method of construction, designed and fabricated in Los Angeles California.
+The building concept is to transform flat flexible components into easy-to-build 3D structures.
+Its fabrication combines traditional methods of developing paper patterns, with contemporary methods of digital fabrication.

 Components are made from polypropylene.
-A 'food safe' thermoplastic from which many domestic containers are made; ice cream and yogurt containers, drinking straws, pill bottles, carpets, and thermal wear.
-PP (code 5) can be recycled successfully, and up to 50% recycled polyproylene can be added to virgin material, without degradation to physical or chemical characteristics.
+A food-safe thermoplastic from which many domestic containers are made; ice cream and yogurt containers, drinking straws, pill bottles, carpets, and thermal wear.
+PP (code 5) can be recycled successfully, and up to 50% recycled polypropylene can be added to virgin material without degradation to its physical or chemical characteristics.